olleharstedt/subsetphp/README.md

 No parallellism.
 So can never really compete with faster languages.
 But Unix fork?

-The only big problem for communicatino between a runtime adapted for dynamic vs static language is the arrays.
+The only big problem for communication between a runtime adapted for dynamic vs static language is the arrays.
 Because arrays in PHP are always HashTable, but in subsetphp I want them to be int[], char[][] etc. Howto solve this?
+If I want to add new data-structures, I can't use existing functions for e.g. sorting arrays without translating the data-structure to something else.

+Be able to turn on/off usage of custom runtime data-structures during compilation?

 Here's the definition of `zval` from PHP source: